 In 1931, the shrine purchased a 50,075 sq. ft parcel of land at 1045 Kama Lane in Kapalama with individual donations from members and the community.
 On May 10, 1931, members celebrated the shrine's 10th anniversary at the North King Street location.
 A Jichinsai or groundbreaking ceremony was held at the new Kama Lane location on December 31, 1931.

 Through fundraisers like Katsudo-shashin or "movie viewings", the shrine was able to raise funds to build a shrine office and cultural facilities.
 A torii (gate) was erected in 1934 and in March the same year, a temizusha or absolution water basin was donated by the Fujin-kai.
-In 1935, a pair of Koma-inu and toro lanterns were donated by the congregation.
+In 1935, a pair of Koma-inu lions and toro lanterns were donated by the congregation.
 In 1936, a community center, martial arts center, kyudo archery range, outdoor theater, kendo renbujo and sumo ring were built.
-By 1940, the shrine was home to numerous sumo, kyudo, numerous martial arts tournaments and cultural activities for the Japanese community.
+By 1940, the shrine was home to sumo, kyudo archery, numerous martial arts tournaments and cultural activities for the Japanese community.

 By 1941, annual festivals were being celebrated for all three shrines; Kotohira Jinsha, Shirasaki Hachimangu and Otaki Jinja, with an ever-growing membership of over 1,200 families.